Lakshya177/Online-Cricket-Live-Score-Web-Application/README.md

 ## 🎯 Objectives
 <pre>
-To provide live cricket scores using API.
+To provide live cricket scores using an API.
 To allow users to view match highlights and match history.
 To provide future match schedules.
-To implement user registration and login system.
+To implement a user registration and login system.
-To implement admin panel for managing match data.
+To implement an admin panel for managing match data.
-To implement email sending feature for password reset.
+To implement an email feature for password reset.
+To display Advertisements within the application.
-To build a web application using Servlet and JSP.
+To build a web application using Servlets and JSP.
 </pre>

 -----